 Dealing With Down Syndrome

 There are three major types of Down syndrome.
 Trisomy 21 is a chromosomal condition that occurs when there are three copies of a particular chromosome instead of the normal two copies.
 Trisomy 21 is caused by the presence that extra chromosome.
-This happens as a result of an anomaly in cell division during development of either the egg or sperm during conception.
-It is the most severe form of Down but there are many Trisomy 21 children who go on to live healthy, happy, and productive lives.
+This happens as a result of an anomaly in cell division during the development of either the egg or sperm during conception.
+It is the most severe form of Down.
+But there are many success stories, Trisomy 21 children who go on to live healthy, happy, and productive lives.
 Trisomy 21 makes up an estimated 95% of those who have Down syndrome cases.
-Not that it matters but 88% of these cases stem from non-disjunction of the mother's egg cell.
+Not that it matters, but 88% of these cases stem from nondisjunction of the mother's egg cell.
+(We are half tempted to leave that out.
+It is so unimportant.
+Attaching relevance to that fact is idiotic.)

 The second type of is called translocation which accounts for 4% of Down syndrome cases.
 This is the result of the extra chromosome 21 breaking off and becoming attached or translocated to another chromosome.
 The presence of this extra piece of chromosome 21 cause some Down syndrome characteristics.
 As you might expect, the signs and symptoms in a patient with translocation are much less severe and may not be identifiable with the naked eye.
 Patients with translocation may have an increased risk of a child with Down syndrome.

 It is true that people with Down syndrome often have physical and intellectual development that is less advanced than their peers.
 But the good news is that many people with most people with Down syndrome are happy, productive people who have relatively medically uneventful lives.
-It is not fair to say Down patients suffer no more illness than their peers with normal chromosomes.
-But for many, the problems are navigable.
-Technology and research for Down syndrome have yielded great results.
-Even those with birth defects often have normal life spans.
-This is because advances in pediatric and cardiothoracic surgery have allowed surgical solutions to gastrointestinal and cardiac anomalies.
-For a minority of Down syndrome patients, there is a malady of potential complicationsIs Down Syndrome Inherited From the Mother or Father?
+It is not correct to say Down patients suffer no more illness than their peers with normal chromosomes.

 There are some of the less encouraging facts about Down syndrome: